 Events App > Sensors > Newly Installed Sensors

-The hostname of your newly installed sensor will appear on this list within five minutes of installation.
+The hostname of your newly installed agent will appear on this list within five minutes of installation.
 If you don’t see your host listed, read through the Sensor Deployment Guide for your platform to troubleshoot connectivity issues.

 - CrowdStrike Tech Center